simGeek/Project-Face-Expression-Detection/README.md

 🔹Create new folders named 'css' and 'images' inside 'static'

-🔹Create new folder 'ds_models' inside outer 'my_project'
+🔹Create new folders 'ds_models' and 'media' inside outer 'my_project'

+🔹Create new folders 'images' and 'processed_images' inside 'media'

 🔹Cut and paste the following to the respective folders: